Media Studies has been added to My Courses

 Component 3 – Cross Media Production Coursework 30% |

-The approach to this subject is active and practical.
 Students are encouraged to develop critical thinking and autonomy by exploring theoretical approaches to Media, the contemporary media landscape and wider contextual issues.
 There is opportunity for individual and group work and students are encouraged to take responsibility and initiative in their own learning.
-Tutorials and workshops may be offered to support the development of practical and written skills.
+Tutorials and workshops are offered to support the development of practical skills.

 Methods of Assessment